curiouschip/learn/content/docs/getting-started/Pre-Loaded-apps/_index.md

 Match is a timed game that uses the capacitive touch board.
 The included example uses 8 coins used in the British currency system.
 They are attached to the capacitive touch pads in increasing values and the player has to touch the correct coin that corresponds to the value, text or image shown on the screen.

-This game is a great way to familiarise young children with money.
+This game is a great way to familiarise young children with money and users can easily edit the code to customise this game for the currency used in their own country.

-{{< figure src="match2.png" >}}

 {{< hint warning >}}
-If using the capacitive touch board, you need to press the **MODE** button and select **NUMBER** mode.

-Users can easily edit the code to customise this game for the currency used in their own country.
+This app requires PipTouch (capacitive touch board).
+Before launching the app, make sure PipTouch is connected and set-up as needed and press the **MODE** button to put PipTouch into  **NUMBER** mode.
 {{< /hint >}}

+{{< figure src="match2.png" >}}
 {{< hint danger >}}
 Make sure the coins are not touching each other when setting this up.
 {{< /hint >}}